CUSTOMER SERVICE INTERUPTION - TUE 12 DEC

 How do you obtain approval to erect hoarding/scaffolding?

-A formal application must be submitted to Council which includes a completed copy of the Application for Hoarding & Scaffolding form and appropriate fees paid as outlined in Council’s fees and charges.
+A formal application must be submitted to Council which includes a completed copy of the and appropriate fees paid as outlined in Council’s fees and charges.
 Fees consist of an application fee to be paid upon lodgement of an application and a total monthly operational fee to be paid upon instruction from Council that is calculated based on the duration that the structures are to be erected.

 The completed application form and supporting documentation can be submitted to Council by visiting one of Council’s Customer Service centres, via the post or preferably by emailing firstname.lastname@example.org.